 Talking to guests has become a staple of podcasting these days.
 Everyone is doing it like Under the Skin with Russell Brand and WTF with Marc Maron because it’s mutually beneficial.
-Industry experts that have a large following bring a few things to the table, like:
+Industry experts that have a large following bring a few things to the table, so it's important to find podcast guests as they add an extra layer to your shows, like:

 - Entertaining Discussions: Debating someone with a different perspective makes for some interesting listening and a whole new dynamic to work with for future talks.